The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \paragraph{\textbf{Case 3:}} Finally, suppose we want to perform \acro{GEMM}, but with addition replacing the multiplication step:

 Here, the map action uses a union operator ($\cup$), since that is the natural merge operator for addition.

 Now, suppose we want the addition (for the map action) to only apply when both operands are non-empty.
 If one of the operands contains an empty value, the output should be zero.
-In graph terms, if the $m$ vertex in $A$ has a $k$ neighbor that does not exist in $B$, the path-weight between from $m$ to $k$ should be set to zero.
-This is simple to represent in \edge(\textbf{design goal~\ref{goal:simple}}):
+That is, if $A$ has a non-empty value at $(k, m)$ but $B$ is empty at $(k, n)$, the output at $(m, n)$ should be zero instead of the $A$ value alone.
+This is simple to represent in \edge{} (\textbf{design goal~\ref{goal:simple}}):

 Here, we replace the ``natural'' union operator for addition with an intersection operator.
 Equations~\eqref{seqn:exadd3} and~\eqref{seqn:exadd4} will produce different results. \end{alternative_box}